 With this being said, meeting with as many locals as possible is an absolute must.

-It’s absolutely safe to travel in Georgia even as a solo female traveller.
-It’s also safe to hitchhike in the country, I’ve done it twice – the first time I was with another traveller, the second time I was alone.
+It’s absolutely safe to travel in Georgia even as a solo female traveler.
+It’s also safe to hitchhike in the country, I’ve done it twice – the first time I was with another traveler, the second time I was alone.

 Georgia is famous for its cuisine and for its wine.